TIBCOSoftware/snappydata/docs/jobs.md

 > The _Job_ traits are simply extensions of the _SparkJob_ implemented by [Spark JobServer](https://github.com/spark-jobserver/spark-jobserver).

 • `runSnappyJob` contains the implementation of the Job.
-The [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the SnappyData Leader (which runs an instance of Spark JobServer) and will be provided to the job through this method.
+The [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the TIBCO ComputeDB Leader (which runs an instance of Spark JobServer) and will be provided to the job through this method.
 This relieves the developer from the boiler-plate configuration management that comes with the creation of a Spark job and allows the Job Server to manage and re-use contexts.

 • `isValidJob` allows for an initial validation of the context and any provided configuration.
  If the context and configuration are OK to run the job, returning spark.jobserver.SnappyJobValid